 All participants worked hard, the cooperation and friendship of all concerned imbued positive energies into the All Hallows event of 2017.
 A fabulous start to the new Celtic year.

-During the first week in July 2017 a close friend of ours moved to Cornwall.
+During the first week of July 2017 a close friend of ours moved to Cornwall.
 They are a special family, the lovely Michelle, her husband Dave, son Corvan and also their beautiful raven Odin.
-We entered the Aviary to meet him and words cannot express the feeling when you are in close proximity to such a sublime creature.
+We entered the Aviary to meet him and words cannot express the way one feels when in close proximity to such a wonderful creature.

-They were delighted to meet Morvargh the Sea ‘Oss and she used her powerful and protective energy to bless their home.
+Michelle and Dave were delighted to meet Morvargh my Sea ‘Oss when she gave her powerful, protective energy while blessing their home.

-The Mari Lwyds in Wales tradition is to bring good fortune to households:
+The Mari Lwyds in the Welsh tradition bring good fortune to households: